penpot/penpot-docs/technical-guide/developer/ui.md

 In addition to the above, please **use the [Controls addon](https://storybook.js.org/docs/essentials/controls)** to let users change props and see their effect on the fly.

-Controls are customized with `argTypes`, and you can control which ones to show / hide with `parameters.controls.exclude`.
-For instance, for the `button*` stories file, its relevant control-related code looks like this:
+Controls are customized with <code class="language-bash">argTypes</code>, and you can control which ones to show / hide with <code class="language-bash">parameters.controls.exclude</code>.
+For instance, for the <code class="language-bash">button*</code> stories file, its relevant control-related code looks like this:

 ```jsx
 // ...